dmbarbour/wikilon/docs/ABCRT.md

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
 This couples nicely with a preference for linear structure and 'move' semantics, deep copies favored over aliasing.
 Linearity allows me to implement many functions (or their common cases) without allocation.

-The main difficulty with a bump-pointer nursery is that ABC ops `l` and `r` and so on can easily create a reference from an old-space to the new-space, which complicates tracking of value references as being in distinct spaces.
+*Thoughts:* I've frequently contemplated a bump-pointer nursery.
+This is feasible, perhaps, though it might require rewriting data plumbing operations to allocate within the nursery (lest `l` and `r` and the like produce references from the old space to the new space).
+This would probably complicate code a fair bit... so I'll hold off for now.
+Without a bump-pointer nursery, I cannot guarantee stack-like locality for 'new' values.

-I can use conventional free-list mechanisms.
+For the moment, I use a conventional size-segregated free-list and quick-fit mechanisms.
 With this, fragmentation is a problem, especially in a multi-threaded scenario.
 Use of `wikrt_move()` is a fragmentation hazard because it results in data being free'd in a separate thread from the one where it was allocated.
-If that memory is then reused, local fragmentation worsens.

-One option is to attempt to *defragment* memory, i.e. after we detect our value structure seems badly fragmented, we can rewrite it into a contiguous block of memory.
-This has a similar cost as a normal GC, touching the 'living' data within a context, albeit with a different goal - to reduce gaps and improve localtiy rather than recover memory.

-For the moment, I'll accept high fragmentation so I can move forward with implementation.
+When that memory is then reused, local fragmentation worsens.
+I'll accept high fragmentation so I can move forward with implementation.

-Latent destruction of large values is a related, viable feature that could improve cx_destroy performance for large contexts.
-OTOH, it limits how well we can track substructural properties.
+Latent destruction of large values is a related, viable feature that could improve cx_destroy performance for large contexts values.
+OTOH, it limits an easy means to track substructural properties.
 So I'll probably leave this feature out for now.

-#### Allocator Thoughts

-If I'm going to defragment occasionally, I could simplify the allocation model favor bump-pointer allocation.
-When I have too much free space, I can coalescefree larger page-aligned fragments back to the commons.
-If we still have too many fragments, we may decide then to defragment.

-We'll coalesce, free the largest page-aligned fragments back to the commons, then

-it might be worthwhile to simplify the allocator to favor bump-pointer allocation instead of a more sophisticated free-list.

-OTOH, this would mean we lose local reallocations, unless I use some sort of recycling mechanism (coalesce then recycle?).
-To minimize fragmentation during normal processing, it seems useful to reuse the free-list for allocations instead of just bump-pointer allocations.
-We could maybe benefit from using some form of size-segregated free-list both for the free-space and for the target space.

- We allocate by bumping a pointer, then we free to a separate list.
-When the free list has too much space, we coalesce and push larger page-aligned fragments back up to the parent.
-If we have too many small fragments (i.e. coalesce doesn't work well enough to push us back below a certain threshold of free space) we can try to defrag the context.
-This would give many benefits related to compacting garbage collectors.

-OTOH, if I'm going to perform compacting GC, do I even need to track a free-list?
-Well, it probably helps with keeping each collector thread-local.
-And if I do track a size-segregated free-list, I can probably benefit from local reallocation as a way to stave off defragmentation for a while.

-* move large fragments (greater than page size) back

- since I'll end up dumping a lot of small holes that I cannot recover.

-Reusing space and small gaps is a nice idea, but it's a bad idea to lose access to those.
-A viable option might be to defrag at some stable point in the implementation, e.g. just after a `wikrt_drop()` or `wikrt_step_eval()` that has free'd up enough space.
-To defrag, we can: hide current free space, copy the value, drop the old value, dump all free space to commons.
-This gives us a fresh, compact copy of the context's value, and a fresh space for further allocations.
-It also ensures that free-space dumped to commons has no lingering objects that would resist future allocations in that space.
-The cost, of course, is that we must 'touch' the entire living memory, not just the unstable fragments.
+At the moment, copy on large stacks and lists and such will tend to use slab-allocations for a large 'spine' value, but we will 'free' the same slab one element at a time.
+I'm not sure what effect this will have on fragmentation - it might help or hurt.

 ## Representations